History

 The Fellowship Program was initiated in 1944 and provided support for applicants who had just received their doctorate.
 As more and more funds from other sources became available to support research projects the fellowship program of the Fund was expanded, and today it consumes virtually all of the available income of the Fund.
 In all, over 1,600 individuals have held or are now holding Jane Coffin Childs Postdoctoral Fellowships.
 Supporting top young scientist at the critical postdoctoral phase of their careers is felt by both Boards to be the best use of the Fund’s resources.

-In 1976, on the suggestion of Doctors Berg and Luria, the Board of Scientific Advisors initiated a series of Symposia for the Fellows.
+In 1976, on the suggestion of Doctors Berg and Luria, the Board of Scientific Advisors initiated a series of Symposia for the Fellows, which have been held concurrently since then.
 The intent of this program is indicated in the following quote from the initial announcement: